poojit-ctrl/fpvdrone/README.md

 DriftWing is that one FPV drone you design in your head during boring lectures and then actually build when you finally have the time and brainpower.
 It’s a freestyle rig that’s super lightweight, fully custom, and made to do flips, dives, and maybe crash a few times without crying.

 This thing isn’t printed yet, btw.
-The model is locked and loaded in Fusion 360, but we’re waiting on a green signal for project approval and some grant money to get it out of CAD and into the air.
-Big shoutout to **@toby** on Slack for helping me pick the right motors and reviewing the design before it even existed IRL.
+The model is locked and loaded in Fusion 360.
+Big shoutout to **@toby** on hc Slack for helping me pick the right motors and reviewing the design before it even existed IRL.
 Legend move.

 ---